woc-hack/tutorial/README.md

 Sometimes, iterating over the entire dataset using the already created basemaps is the only way to retrieve the desired information.
 The basemappings from one datatype to another are key-value pairings of data.
 As such, the retrieval of the entire dataset can usually be done in one pass over one of the already created basemaps.

 For example, if the goal was to determine information pertaining to each author in WoC, simply iterating over one of the many basemaps from author to some other dataset e.g. (a2b, a2c, etc) will serve.
-Since these datasets are a key-value mapping from author to another dataset, this gurantees that each of the keys will be one of the unique authors in WoC, from there the desired information about that specific author can be determined.
+Since these datasets are a key-value mapping from author to another dataset, this guarantees that each of the keys will be one of the unique authors in WoC.
+From there, the desired information about that specific author can be determined.

-Below is a Perl script template that allows for retrieval of all the keys from a2c.
+Below is a Perl script template that allows for retrieval of all the authors from a2c.

 -----------------------
 ```perl